 Fun Movement Activities for Speech Development

-speech development activities, Motor movements including moving, crawling, sitting, standing are crucial parts of a child’s development.
+Speech development activities, Motor movements including moving, crawling, sitting, standing are crucial parts of a child’s development.
 These skills help a child to explore his environment.
 This variety of movements in a child’s environment will help to grow.

 The American Academy of Pediatrics, 2007, explains, play is the “work of children”.
 As play children learn most of the information through play.
 These play help to discover their interests.
 Play Influence positively to acquire cognitive, motor, speech, language, and social-emotional skills.
+Speech and language development is an important part of a child’s overall development.
+As a parent, there are many fun and creative activities you can do with your child to encourage speech and language development.
+Here are some Fun Activities To Encourage Speech-Language Development In Children.

 Motor movements in play help speech development: